 Using the TRUNCATEONLY option would be preferable whenever possible.
 It will clear out unused space from the “tail” of your file without moving any pages.
 But, more often than not, it’s not good enough.
-Maybe you deleted or migrated a huge chunk of data which you know will never return.
+Maybe you deleted or migrated a huge chunk of data that you know will never return.
 Maybe you activated data compression on a significant portion of your tables and now you want to reclaim that freed space for other uses.
 Or maybe you simply have a very serious shortage of disk space and you gotta scrape every gigabyte you can (is that scenario even possible in our day and age?
 Oh you’d be surprised).

 Whatever the cause may be, you find yourself running DBCC SHRINKFILE without the TRUNCATEONLY option, and now you’re waiting… And waiting… And waiting… Until you start getting worried.
 So you run a small query from sys.dm_exec_requests or use something like spWhoIsActive, and you discover that your shrink session has been stuck on the same percentage of completion for the past half-hour, even though it seems to do… Well, something!
 Otherwise, why do the reads and writes counters keep going up???
 It takes minutes, and then hours, and in some cases – even days!
 Good heavens, what to do?!!?